Last update May 23, 2025

 Safe product and/or breastfeeding is the best option.

-Third-generation cephalosporin for injection or parenteral administration.
+Third-generation cephalosporin antibiotic for injection or parenteral administration.

 Like most cephalosporins for which data are available, excretion occurs in breast milk in very small amount and it is clinically insignificant (Takase 1980, Motomura 1980, Gerding 1982, Matsuda 1984).